Pseudo-Bayesian Optimization: Empirical Evaluations

 \subsection{Rover Trajectory Planning}

-An additional robotic task is about rover trajectory optimization by determining the locations of $30$ points in a 2D plane, where the final reward is estimated by the ending position of the rover and cost incurred by collision.
+An additional robotic task we test is rover trajectory optimization by determining the locations of $30$ points on a 2D plane, where the final reward is estimated by the ending position of the rover and cost incurred by collision.
 See \cite{wang2018batched} for more details.
 We follow the procedure and setup in \cite{eriksson2019scalable} to perform a batch of queries of size 100 in each iteration and execute optimization within a $20,000$-query budget.
-All methods are started with $200$ queries.
-Due to the memory issue, BO is not tested here.
-Besides, TPE is excluded from the test either, as sequentially querying and proposing took excessively long time to finish $20,000$ queries.
-Fig. \ref{fig:rl} (3) shows in terms of iterations, TuRBO converges slightly faster at the outset, but is later caught up by PseudoBO-KR-Hyb-TR.
-Besides, all PseudoBO variants converge more rapidly than other methods and ultimately secure considerably better final rewards.
-In terms of runtime, Fig. \ref{fig:rl} (4) shows TuRBO converges as fast as PseudoBO-KR-Hyb-TR initially, but is surpassed by PseudoBO-KR-Hyb-TR at 125s, and later by PseudoBO-RP and PseudoBO-KR-Hyb at 400s.
-Eventually, PseudoBO-RP and PseudoBO-KR-Hyb yield rewards of around 3.8, PseudoBO-KR-Hyb-TR around 4.2 while TuRBO only reaches 3.5.
+All methods start with $200$ queries.
+Due to the memory issue, BO is difficult to run and not tested here.
+Besides, TPE is also excluded from the test, as sequentially querying and proposing next evaluations took excessively long time to finish $20,000$ queries.
+As illustrated in Figure \ref{fig:rl}(3), all PseudoBO variants, in terms of iterations, converge faster than the other methods and achieve the highest final rewards.
+A similar trend is observed when measured by runtime, as shown in Figure \ref{fig:rl}(4).